-- 10.1 If the Constitutive Agreement is concluded for a fixed period, it will expire without separate notice at the end of the applicable fixed period.
-If the Constitutive Agreement is concluded for an indefinite period, it will expire upon termination by the Parties. - The Parties are entitled to continue to use any Data received through the Network prior to the termination of the Constitutive Agreement, unless otherwise determined in the applicable Dataset Terms of Use or agreed by the Parties in the Constitutive Agreement, and in such case the Constitutive Agreement will survive and continue to govern any such Data. - Any Party may choose to terminate the Constitutive Agreement as defined in the Constitutive Agreement.
-Notice of termination must be provided in writing to all Parties.
+10.1 If the Constitutive Agreement is concluded for a fixed period, it will expire without separate notice at the end of the applicable fixed period.
+If the Constitutive Agreement is concluded for an indefinite period, it will expire upon termination by the Parties.

+- The Parties are entitled to continue to use any Data received through the Network prior to the termination of the Constitutive Agreement, unless otherwise determined in the applicable Dataset Terms of Use or agreed by the Parties in the Constitutive Agreement.
+In such case, the clauses governing use of Data in these General Terms and Conditions, Dataset Terms of Use and/or in the Constitutive Agreement, remain in force according to the Clause 17.1. - Any Party may choose to terminate the Constitutive Agreement as defined in the Constitutive Agreement.
+Notice of termination must be provided in writing to the Parties of Constitutive Agreement.
 In the event that there are more than two Parties to the Constitutive Agreement, the Constitutive Agreement will remain in force for the remaining Parties following the termination thereof by one Party. - Where the Parties have agreed on a process for amending the Constitutive Agreement otherwise than by the written consent of all Parties, any Party that objects to such an amendment in writing after having become aware of it will be entitled to terminate the Constitutive Agreement by notifying the other Parties thereof.
 The termination will become effective after the objecting Party has submitted the aforementioned notice to the other Parties, after which the amendment will enter into force unless the agreeing Parties have agreed on a later date. - 10.5 In the event that there are only two Parties to the Constitutive Agreement and one Party commits a material breach of the provisions of the Constitutive Agreement, the other Party will have the unilateral right to terminate the Constitutive Agreement with immediate effect by providing the other Party with a written notice. - In the event that there are more than two Parties to the Constitutive Agreement and one Party commits a material breach of the provisions of the Constitutive Agreement, the other Parties together and unanimously will have the right to terminate the Constitutive Agreement with the breaching Party with immediate effect.
 Such a termination may either concern the contractual relationship between the breaching Party and other Parties or the entire Constitutive Agreement.
 Notwithstanding the aforementioned, if the material breach is of substantial importance only to certain non-breaching Parties, such Parties are individually and separately entitled to terminate the Constitutive Agreement unilaterally with the breaching Party.
 Notice of any such termination must be provided in writing to all Parties. - 10.7 If the breach can be rectified, the non-breaching Party/Parties may resolve to suspend the performance of their obligations under the Constitutive Agreement until the breaching Party has rectified the breach.